schanikk/Gutenberg-Graph-Network/README.md

 git clone https://github.com/schanikk/Gutenberg-Graph-Network.git

 ```
-Next you need to have Docker Installed, if you dont have Docker already installed check the following Link https://www.docker.com/products/docker-desktop/
+Next you need to have Docker Installed, if you don't have Docker already installed check the following Link https://www.docker.com/products/docker-desktop/

-If Docker is installed Change into the web Application Directory and Start Docker-Compose
+Once Docker is installed, change into the Web Application Directory and Start docker-Compose

 ```bash